 This immaculately restored and luxurious hotel south of Épernay is a surprising venture for Champagne’s most influential grower, Anselme Selosse of Champagne Jacques Selosse.
 His wife Corinne’s tasteful decoration is an experience in itself but it’s the cuisine of chef Stéphane Rossillon that makes Restaurant Les Avisés a must-visit.
 Rossillon is a true culinary genius, whose daily set menu emphasises fresh local produce, yet he still manages to interact with guests from his open kitchen.
 I toured it with him on one visit, saw the cellar on another, and inspected the garden on a third.
 The restaurant features a central table for diners who want company and intimate tables for two, all anchored by an imposing chandelier.
 This is a rare chance to meet Selosse and buy his scarce Champagnes.

-SEE ALSO: Things to do in Paris
+SEE ALSO: One Perfect Day in Paris

 The finest fizz

 Les Crayères, Reims